Skip to content

 except Exception as e:

-raise e
+raise http_exc

 Performance Tips

-# Good - only loads needed fields
+# Good — only the public fields

 user = await crud_users.get(db=db, id=user_id, schema_to_select=UserRead)